- Tax Mill Rates

 Office Hours: Monday to Friday, 8:30 am to 4:30 pm

-(City Hall office hours will be extended beginning Monday, June 17 to Friday, June 28 and Tuesday, July 2)
+(City Hall office hours will be extended beginning Monday, June 16 to Wednesday, July 2)

 After hours payments may be dropped off in the City Hall drop-off box located at the north entrance of City Hall.